Bureaus

 Patrol Unit

 Sheriff’s patrol provides emergency response throughout the county.
-Patrol deputies also provides primary law enforcement to Greenfield, Hanover Medicine Lake, Rockford, Hennepin County Home School, county jail, Fort Snelling, 133rd Minnesota Air National Guard, 934th U.S. Air Force Air Wing, and U.S. Marine Corp/Navy Reserves.
+Patrol deputies also provides primary law enforcement to Greenfield, Hanover Medicine Lake, Rockford, Fort Snelling, 133rd Minnesota Air National Guard, 934th U.S. Air Force Air Wing, and U.S. Marine Corp/Navy Reserves.

 Special Operations Unit

-This unit coordinates how to prepare for sudden events requiring large law enforcement response.
+This unit coordinates preparation and response to sudden events requiring large-scale law enforcement response.
 These include active shooters and other threats, emergencies, natural disasters, civil unrest, and large public events.
 We also provide other agencies with training, personnel, and equipment for these types of events.

 We respond to events like hostage rescue, barricaded suspects, and high-risk arrest warrants.
 Our goal is to achieve peaceful solutions to dangerous situations.